Oxford Science Park: Facilities

 There is a nursery on the Science Park operated by The Oxford Nursery.
 There is also an Oxford Science Park Netball Club.

+In 2025 it was announced that passenger service was being restored on the Cowley Branch Line, after being closed in 1963, to provide transit links for the Oxford Science Park.

 Location

 The science park is situated in Littlemore, which is about 5 km to the south of Oxford city centre, south of the Oxford Ring Road.